influxdata/telegraf/plugins/outputs/iotdb/README.md

   ## IoTDB currently DOES NOT support unsigned integers (version 13.x).
   ## 32-bit unsigned integers are safely converted into 64-bit signed integers by the plugin,
   ## however, this is not true for 64-bit values in general as overflows may occur.
-  ## The following option allows to specify the handling of 64-bit unsigned integers.
+  ## The following setting allows to specify the handling of 64-bit unsigned integers.
-  ## Available options are:
+  ## Available values are:
   ##   - "int64"       --  convert to 64-bit signed integers and accept overflows
   ##   - "int64_clip"  --  convert to 64-bit signed integers and clip the values on overflow to 9,223,372,036,854,775,807
   ##   - "text"        --  convert to the string representation of the value